omarrodriguezh20/masterchallenge/README.md

 ```
 mvn jacoco:report
 ```
-- And you see the report opening the file
+- The coverage report is located in
 ```
 target/site/jacoco/index.html
 ```